gofrs/join-requests/README.md

 # Organization Join Requests

-Open a new issue on this project, filling in the template that's supplied, and then provide a link to your pull request in the [#gofrs](https://gophers.slack.com/messages/CBP4N9BEU) Slack channel.
+Open a new issue on this project, filling in the template that's supplied, and then provide a link to your issue in the [#gofrs](https://gophers.slack.com/messages/CBP4N9BEU) Slack channel.

 **_Please note:_** We require all users joining the organization have two-factor